blacksmithgu/obsidian-dataview/docs/docs/annotation/add-metadata.md

 You can add fields to a **note** in three different ways.
 How a field look like depends on the way you add it.

+On tasks or list items in general, you cannot use YAML Frontmatter to add information - Frontmatter always applies to the whole page.
+For these, use the Inline Fields or available implicit fields.

 ### Frontmatter

 Frontmatter is a common Markdown extension which allows for YAML metadata to be added to the top of a page.
 It is natively supported by Obsidian and explained in its [official documentation](https://help.obsidian.md/Advanced+topics/YAML+front+matter).
 All YAML Frontmatter fields will be automatically available as Dataview fields.